Restoring our Roof

 Phase III Earlier in the year we were the subject of a major lead theft and so there will now be an application made to English Heritage for Phase III, which we hope will complete the restoration of our Grade II Listed building.
 Work covered will include restoring the side aisle roofs, providing insulation, replacing the (stolen) lead lined gutters with terne coated stainless steel, and consequential redecoration.

 Please have look at the photographs showing the progress of the work.
-Donations to our Roof Fund would be much appreciated.

 Our grateful thanks go to the staff at the Heritage Lottery Fund and to English Heritage for the help, support and guidance.
 Yipee!

 Work began on Phase III Roof works on the 28th September 2015.
 The lads from Bullens arrived, and we were very pleased to see them.
 Scaffolding was erected inside and outside with new ‘curtains’ provided for the north aisle.
 We moved quite a bit of furniture and look forward to being ‘flexible’ in our worship over the coming weeks.

 The weather continued to be kind to us as the aisle roofs were stripped ready for insulation to be fitted and the slates refitted.
 We discovered more dry rot, but are dealing with it enthusiastically!

 By the end of October the slates began their return to our roof, and more work was done to the timbers.

 We are delighted that after 5 long years work on restoring Christ Church is now complete.
 Our thanks go to HLF, Bullen Conservation (especially Mike and Jeff) our Architect Alan Jackson and to everyone who supported us.